Reading Time: 7 minutes

 • Edibility: Some species are toxic

-• Identification: Characterized by a rusty brown spore print and a cortina (a web-like veil covering the gills when young).
+• Identification: They have a rusty brown spore print and a cortina (a web-like veil covering the gills when young).
 The cap may be slimy, and the stem can have rusty spores sticking to it.
-These species are native to Australia and can be toxic, so great care is needed.
+These species are native to Australia and can be toxic, so be very careful with them.

 Key Differences Between Wood Blewits and Cortinarius Species: